 No one can defeat you until you quit in your own mind.
-Make inner believe and wipe out fear of failure from your mind.
+In addition, make inner believe and wipe out fear of failure from your mind.
 Fear of failure stops you from transforming your dreams into reality.
 So become master of your fate and captain of your soul.
 Never give up because a quitter never wins and a winner never quits.
-Here I’ll share some famous failures who inspired the world.

 1. THOMAS EDISON